ShinobuIsCute/ShapeR-Esoteric-Coding-Language-Experimental-/README.md

 ## If..else Statements
 - We will use a semicircle facing left to indicate that there is an if statement for the next 'x' lines of code where x is the radius of the semicircle squared.
+(Maybe make this half a hexagon instead, and implement circles later?)

 ## Loops
 - We will use a semicircle facing right to indicate that there is a for loop or while loop for the next 'x' lines of code where x is the radius of the semicircle squared.
+(Implement the other half of a hexagon? so If else is a left sided hexagon, and loops are a right sided hexagon)

 ## Functions
 - A rhombus will be used to indicate that there is a function definition in the next 'x' lines of code where x is the area of the rhombus.